iomete/iom-docs/docs/guides/installation/how-to-install.md

 If the output that you receive is similar to the example displayed below, then you can be assured that your code has been executed successfully.

 :::info
-**“Successfully configured the backend "s3"!
-Terraform will automatically use this backend unless the backend configuration changes.”**
+**"Successfully configured the backend "s3"!
+Terraform will automatically use this backend unless the backend configuration changes."**
 :::

 ```bash